 These results stand in sharp contrast with the ones obtained with our methodology and reported in Figure 4.
-Applying Hummels' (2007) method, we find that the composition effects tend to partly offset the decrease in transport costs in both air and vessel shipping, as the downward trend is of higher magnitude for the fitted rate (plain line) than the unfitted rate (dotted line), especially for Vessel (Panel (d)).
-Yet, this result is overturned when we allow for more flexibility in the role of the additive component, as pointed in Figure 4, panels (c) and (f).
+Applying Hummels' (2007) method, we find that the composition effects tend to partly offset the decrease in transport costs in both air and vessel shipping, as the downward trend is of higher magnitude for the fitted rate (plain line) than the unfitted rate (dotted line), especially for vessel (Panel (d)).
+Yet, this result is overturned when we allow for more flexibility in the role of the additive component, as indicated in Figure 4, Panels (c) and (f).

 Assuming a varying share of the additive component over time, product and country partner indeed modifies the decomposition of the trend reduction of transport costs between the one attributable to trade composition effects and the reduction in the "pure" transport costs.
-In both air and vessel transports, we thus find that this last dimension is the main driver of the reduction of international transport costs observed over time, in particular in air transport.
-Complementing the findings of Section 2.3, these results point
+In both air and vessel transports, we thus find that this last dimension is the main driver of the reduction in international transport costs observed over time, in particular in air transport.
+Complementing the findings of Section 2.3, these results highlight